 To enhance visibility on campus, UEP has increased marketing and visibility to the general UH campus.
 UEP has completed more outreach, a website overhaul, more marketing of pillar programs, which has increased student involvement--a major source of excitement for us.

-UEP Strategic Initiative 4: Collaborations and Partnerships - Establish relationships with new on and off campus organizations to serve as a liaison between underrepresented populations on campus and the campus administration (DSAES: Collaboration, Diversity)
+UEP Strategic Initiative 4: Collaborations and Partnerships - Establish relationships with new on and off campus organizations to serve as a liaison between underrepresented populations on campus and the campus administration (DSAES: Collaboration, Diversity) Status: Accomplished

-- 1. UEP held Dream.US scholarship recipients as well as the UEP DACA population informational sessions for students to have a safe space for discussion and fellowship. - 2.
+- 1. UEP held Dream.US scholarship recipients as well as the UEP DACA population informational sessions for students to have a safe space for discussion and fellowship (these transitioned to online/virtual due to the health crisis). - 2.
 UEP revitalized and strengthened K12 partnerships, including Baton Rouge Youth Coalition, IDEA Charter Schools and Harmony Charter Schools - 3.
 UEP revitalized and strengthened community engagement opportunities.